-- (d) the regulations made and in force under this Act. - (2) Registration as a bookmaker's agent, while in force, authorises the person so registered to engage in bookmaking on a racecourse for or on behalf of his or her principal subject to - (a) the provisions of this Part; and - (b) the conditions, if any, that the Director specifies in the certificate of registration issued to the person under section 59(1); and - (c) the directions, if any, that the Director gives to the bookmaker's agent or to his or her principal; and - (d) the regulations made and in force under this Act. - (3) A bookmaker's agent may, with the written approval of the Director, change his or her principal but he or she is not entitled to have more than one principal at any one time. - (4) For the purposes of this section, a bookmaker or bookmaker's agent engages in bookmaking on a racecourse if - (a) while a lawful race meeting is being held on the racecourse, the bookmaker or bookmaker's agent accepts a bet on - - (i) the outcome of any racing being held on the racecourse or elsewhere; or - (ii) a contingency relating to an approved sports event; or
+- the provisions of this Part; and (a) - (b) the conditions, if any, that the Director specifies in the certificate of registration issued to the person under section 60(1); and - (c) the directions, if any, that the Director gives to the bookmaker's agent or to his or her principal; and - (d) the regulations made and in force under this Act. - (3) A bookmaker's agent may, with the written approval of the Director, change his or her principal but he or she is not entitled to have more than one principal at any one time. - (4) For the purposes of this section, a bookmaker or bookmaker's agent engages in bookmaking on a racecourse if - - (a) while a lawful race meeting is being held on the racecourse, the bookmaker or bookmaker's agent accepts a bet on - - (i) a contingency relating to any racing being held on the racecourse or elsewhere: or - (ii) a contingency relating to an approved sports event; or

-- (b) while a lawful betting-only meeting is being held on the racecourse, the bookmaker or bookmaker's agent accepts a bet on - (i) the outcome of any racing being held elsewhere; or - (ii) a contingency relating to an approved sports event; or - (c) following the abandonment of a lawful race meeting begun on the racecourse, the bookmaker or bookmaker's agent continues to accept bets on - (i) the outcome of any racing being held elsewhere; or - (ii) a contingency relating to an approved sports event. - (5) For the purposes of subsection (4)(c), a race meeting is taken to have begun if it is not abandoned before 6 a.m. on the advertised day of the meeting. - (6) Nothing in this section - - (a) authorises a registered bookmaker or bookmaker's agent to engage in bookmaking on a racecourse without the permission of its controlling club; or - (b) authorises the Director to direct a registered bookmaker or bookmaker's agent to engage in bookmaking on a racecourse without the permission of its controlling club; or - (c) affects the right of a registered club to exclude a registered bookmaker or bookmaker's agent from a racecourse under its control.
+- (b) while a lawful betting-only meeting is being held on the racecourse, the bookmaker or bookmaker's agent accepts a bet on - (i) a contingency relating to any racing being held elsewhere; or - (ii) a contingency relating to an approved sports event; or - (c) following the abandonment of a lawful race meeting begun on the racecourse, the bookmaker or bookmaker's agent continues to accept bets on - (i) a contingency relating to any racing being held elsewhere; or - (ii) a contingency relating to an approved sports event. - (5) For the purposes of subsection (4)(c), a race meeting is taken to have begun if it is not abandoned before 6 a.m. on the advertised day of the meeting. - (6) Nothing in this section - - (a) authorises a registered bookmaker or bookmaker's agent to engage in bookmaking on a racecourse without the permission of its controlling club; or - (b) authorises the Director to direct a registered bookmaker or bookmaker's agent to engage in bookmaking on a racecourse without the permission of its controlling club; or - (c) affects the right of a registered club to exclude a registered bookmaker or bookmaker's agent from a racecourse under its control.